bboxy/bitfire/README.md

 `00088888`

-The tables can be arranged ina away (with offsets) that many of them fit together into one area to save space.
+The tables can be arranged in a away (with offsets) that many of them fit together into one area to save space.
-Read bytes are directly stored on the stack wie PHA, as tis only needs 3 cycles for a written byte.
-This however makes it impossible to use the stack on most of the code, as JSR calls would destryo data on the stack.
+Read bytes are directly stored on the stack wie PHA, as this only needs 3 cycles for a written byte.
+This however makes it impossible to use the stack on most of the code, as JSR calls would destroy data on the stack.

 ## zx0 packer